 You can read all about the story behind my international long distance relationship (and how to make your own LDR work) in this post.

 Long distance relationships, including international ones, are definitely getting more popular as our world becomes more globalized.
-And right this instant, with the current crisis, even more people have found themselves in unplanned long distance relationships.
 Whether it’s getting separated from your loved one at a border, or even living in the same state but unable to see each other… well, distance is distance.
 And it’s tough – trust me, I know!

 Seeing as this is my area of expertise, I wanted to share some of my favorite creative long distance date ideas.
 These are things Dan and I do “together,” but they will work with your lover, your friends, family, anyone you are separated from.
 Let’s get to it!